Neko

 II.
 Basic Medical Care

 * In this chapter I discuss your health, food, water, and temperature stats with a full breakdown of the blood stat and bleeds system.
 I also go over your two invisible stats, shock (what causes unconsciousness) and your immune system (what makes you vulnerable to sickness).
 Then I mention the most common diseases - wound infection, how the common cold progresses to the flu and then pneumonia, cholera, salmonella, and chem poisoning.
-And finally, I'll end with what medical items to pick up and why, healing broken legs, and a warning on how you can explode yourself by carrying dangerous items like gas canisters in your inventory, or even in your hand.
+And finally, I'll end with what medical items to pick up and a warning on how you can explode yourself by carrying dangerous items, like gas canisters in your inventory or even in your hand.

 * Understanding your Health - Any time your health icon has the down arrow (one, two, or three), your health is draining.
 This can be directly from a recent injury, or it can be from your food or water being red, your temperature being hyper/hypothermic, or a deadly sickness like pneumonia.